akando42/next-map/public/content/posts/12-06/index.md

 ![Battle Fronts](content/posts/12-06/battle_fronts.png)

-Will US nuke their mainland to prevent a land army marching into the South East and East Coast regions from the Pacifics.
+Will US nuke their mainland to prevent a land army marching into the South West and East Coast major cities from the Pacifics.
 Yes but only in the empty desert areas, not their own major population centers.

 ![Nuke or Not](content/posts/12-06/Gate_to_US_South_West.png)